 |1 October to 31 December||14 February|

-If the AFT Return or tax charge payments aren’t received by the due date you will be charged penalties.
+If the AFT return or tax charge payments are not received by the due date you will be charged penalties.

 Reportable events for 2011 to 2012 onwards